Specialist Neuroscience Services

 KCNC1

-Eliana is a two-year-old from Canada with a de novo mutation (V434L) in her KCNC1 gene which encodes for the Kv3.1 channel in central nervous system neurons including cerebellar neurons and GABAergic interneurons.
-The mutation manifests as a variety of neurological disorders which can include myoclonic epilepsy and ataxia due to K+ channel mutation, developmental epileptic encephalopathy (DEE), or hypotonia, depending on the specific variant.
+Eliana is a two-year-old from Canada with a de novo mutation (V434L) in her KCNC1 gene which encodes for the Kv3.1 channel in central nervous system neurons such as cerebellar neurons and GABAergic interneurons.
+The mutation manifests as a variety of neurological disorders which can include myoclonic epilepsy and ataxia, developmental epileptic encephalopathy (DEE), or hypotonia, depending on the specific variant.